 Due date for filing with SSA.
-The due date for filing 2023 Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, W-3, and W-3SS with the SSA is January 31, 2024, whether you file using paper forms or electronically.
+The due date for filing 2025 Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, W-3, and W-3SS with the SSA is February 2, 2026, whether you file using paper forms or electronically.

 Extensions of time to file.
 Extensions of time to file Form W-2 with the SSA are not automatic.
 You may request one 30-day extension to file Form W-2 by submitting a complete application on Form 8809, Application for Extension of Time To File Information Returns, indicating that at least one of the criteria on the form and instructions for granting an extension applies, and signing under penalties of perjury.
 The IRS will only grant the extension in extraordinary circumstances or catastrophe.
-See Extension of time to file Forms W-2 with the SSA for more information.
-This does not affect extensions of time to furnish Forms W-2 to employees.
-See Extension of time to furnish Forms W-2 to employees for more information.
+See Extension of time to furnish Forms W-2 to employees See Extension of time to furnish Forms W-2 to employees for more information.